-Call for Applicants: LIFT and imagineNATIVE 11th annual Mentorship Program - Extended Deadline
+Call for Applicants: LIFT and imagineNATIVE 12th annual Mentorship Program - Extended

 Call for Applicants:

-Do you have a great idea for a 5 minute short film?
-Celebrating 11 years of supporting independent Indigenous film, the LIFT/imagineNATIVE Mentorship program welcomes you to explore 16mm filmmaking through LIFT's workshops, equipment and facilities (other mediums may be employed).
-Shoot and edit your ideas on film, and see them on screen at the 15th anniversary celebrations of the imagineNATIVE Film + Media Arts Festival, which will take place in Toronto from October 14–18, 2015!
+Toronto, January 28, 2016—Do you have a great idea for a 5-minute short film?
+Celebrating 12 years of supporting independent Indigenous film, the LIFT/imagineNATIVE Mentorship program welcomes you to explore 16mm filmmaking through the Liaison of Independent Filmmakers of Toronto’s (LIFT) workshops, equipment and facilities (other mediums may be employed).
+Shoot and edit your ideas on film, and see them on screen at the 17th anniversary celebrations of the imagineNATIVE Film + Media Arts Festival, which will take place in Toronto from October 18–23, 2016!

-You will be provided with a LIFT Production Membership until the end of the imagineNATIVE 2015 Festival, and be eligible to enroll in any training workshop offered during their Winter and Summer 2015 calendar.
+You will be provided with a Production Membership from LIFT until the end of the 2016 imagineNATIVE Festival, and be eligible to enroll in any training workshop offered during their Winter and Summer 2016 calendar (to a maximum $750).
 You will have the opportunity to work with LIFT’s knowledgeable staff and a specially selected mentor to help you through your various development, production and post-production stages. imagineNATIVE will subsidize some additional costs related to your project, and facilitate aspects of your post-production stages.

 The participant will receive the opportunity to use LIFT’s extensive 16mm production equipment and facilities for their film.
 As every film is unique, equipment and facilities access will be established in the development phase (past equipment and facilities budgets have ranged from $500–$5,000).
 Any additional equipment, facilities, and production costs will be the responsibility of the participant.

-imagineNATIVE will provide a $1,000 bursary towards production costs.
+Pending funding in June 2016, imagineNATIVE will provide a $1,000 bursary towards production costs.
 Assistance with other production support will also be provided, pending confirmation (in-kind, approximately a $750 value).
 All other associated costs are to be covered by the participant.
-The artist will also receive an artist fee for their screening during the imagineNATIVE 2015 Festival.
+The artist will also receive an artist fee for their screening during the imagineNATIVE 2016 Festival.